ParallelMaths/parallel/pages/7-08-tricky-parking-problem.md

 ## 5. More about factorials

-Last week, while continuing to explore codes, we looked asked: “How many ways can we re-arrange the English alphabet of 26 letters?”
-[Take a look back at last week’s Parallelogram (#7)](/7-07-optimise-pizza-money) if you need to remind yourself what we did.
+Last week, while continuing to explore codes, we asked: “How many ways can we re-arrange the English alphabet of 26 letters?”
+[Take a look back at last week’s Parallelogram (#7)](/7-07-optimise-pizza-money){target="_blank"} if you need to remind yourself what we did.

-In short, there are 26! ways to re-arrange 26 letters, where 26! means `26 × 25 × 24 ... × 1`.
+In short, there are 26! ways to re-arrange 26 letters, where 26! means 26 × 25 × 24 ... × 1.

-The (!) is called factorial, and be applied to any number, eg 4! = `4 × 3 × 2 × 1 = 24`.
+The (!) is called factorial, and it can be applied to any number, eg 4! = 4 × 3 × 2 × 1 = 24.

 ::: problem id=5_1 marks=1